mwheymans/psfmi/README.md

 The basic pooling method is Rubin's Rules (RR).
-For categorical and spline predictors the following pooling methods are available to derive overall p-values: the pooling covariance matrix or D1 method, the pooling of Chi-square values or D2 method, the Meng and Rubin likelihood ratio statistics or D3 method and a method that is called Median P Rule (MPR) that pools the median of the p-values.
+For categorical and spline predictors the following pooling methods are available to derive overall p-values: the D1, D2, and D3 method and a method that is called Median P Rule (MPR) that pools the median of the p-values.
+The latter is a simple but promising procedure.

-A function called psfmi_lr is available for logistic regression models and a function that is called psfmi_coxr, for right censored Cox regression models.
+A function called psfmi_lr is available for logistic regression models, a function that is called psfmi_coxr, for right censored Cox regression models and a function that is called psfmi_mm for linear and logistic multilevel models (mixed models).

 With respect to introducing interaction terms in the model, only two-way interactions are allowed.
 If interaction terms are included